 - Other neurological, respiratory, or gastrointestinal diseases

 Sinus bradycardia is also more likely to appear in certain dog breeds.
-Cocker Spaniels, Dachshunds, Miniature Schnauzers, Pugs, and West Highland White Terriers all are more likely to have sinus bradycardia.
-Young dogs are also more likely to have the condition with the likelihood decreasing with age unless there is an underlying cause.
+Cocker Spaniels, Dachshunds, Miniature Schnauzers, Pugs, and West Highland White Terriers all are more likely to have it.

 Treatments For Sinus Bradycardia In Dogs

-The treatment for sinus bradycardia in dogs depends on the underlying cause.
+The treatment for sinus bradycardia in dogs depends on the cause.
 If no cause is found and a dog is otherwise healthy, no treatment may be needed, and the dog may just need to be monitored for any changes.
-Otherwise, treatment is provided as needed by a veterinarian.
+Otherwise, a vet will provide treatment as needed.

-If a dog’s heart rate falls critically low, they may be hospitalized and placed on intravenous fluids.
-Should the sinus bradycardia be a symptom of a serious condition, exercise will likely be restricted, and medical or surgical treatments will be used to address the problem.
+If a dog’s heart rate falls critically low, they may need hospitalization and intravenous fluids.
+Should the sinus bradycardia be a symptom of a serious condition, the dog’s exercise will likely need restriction, and a vet will use medical or surgical treatments to address the problem.